aenix-io/cozystack-website/content/en/docs/oidc/enable_oidc.md

 This kubeconfig will be automatically configured to use OIDC authentication and the namespace dedicated to the tenant.

-Setup [kubelogin](https://github.com/int128/kubelogin) it's necessary for using kubeconfig with OIDC
+Setup [kubelogin](https://github.com/int128/kubelogin) which is necessary to use an OIDC-enabled kubeconfig.
 ```bash
 # Homebrew (macOS and Linux)
 brew install int128/kubelogin/kubelogin